jagregory/jagregory.github.com/_posts/2009-01-10-fluent-nhibernate-auto-mapping-introduction.md

   .Where(t => t.Namespace == "Storefront.Entities");
 ```

-<p>Bringing all that together leaves us with this NHibernate setup:</p>
+Bringing all that together leaves us with this NHibernate setup:

 ``` csharp
 var autoMappings = AutoPersistenceModel